-Note 6: Market, credit and other risks
+Note 5: Market, credit and other risks

 In the normal course of business, the fund trades financial instruments and enters into financial transactions where risk of potential loss exists due to changes in the market (market risk) or failure of the contracting party to the transaction to perform (credit risk).
 The fund may be exposed to additional credit risk that an institution or other entity with which the fund has unsettled or open transactions will default.
+Investments in foreign securities involve certain risks, including those related to economic instability, unfavorable political developments, and currency fluctuations.